The insider advice on this page is from one of Wendy’s Trusted Travel Experts for India: Sanjay Saxena of Nomadic Expeditions

 Don’t miss

-If you can handle higher elevations and colder weather, head to Ladakh in winter and be rewarded with sightings of the snow leopard.
-Stay at the comfortable Snow Leopard Lodge and head out during the day on excursions to spot the most elusive of the big cats.
-Snow leopards are often referred to as the “ghost of the mountains,” but travelers staying at the lodge have an 80% chance of seeing one in the wild.
+If you are up for adventure in higher elevations and colder weather, winter in Ladakh provides a unique opportunity to spot the elusive snow leopard.
+Nestled comfortably at the Snow Leopard Lodge, you can embark on daily excursions to track the most elusive of the big cats.
+Known as the “ghost of the mountains,” the snow leopard is notoriously difficult to spot.
+Travelers staying at the lodge, however, enjoy an impressive 80% chance of encountering one in the wild.

-Varanasi, or Benaras, (also known as Kashi) is the India of your imagination.
-This is one of the world’s oldest continually inhabited cities, and one of the holiest pilgrimage site for Hindus.
+Varanasi (also known as Benaras or Kashi) is the India of your imagination.
+This is one of the world’s oldest continually inhabited cities, and one of the holiest pilgrimage sites for Hindus.
 Varanasi offers a breathtaking experience to every visitor—the sun’s rays at dawn shimmering across the Ganga River, temples and shrines along the banks bathed in a golden hue, soul-stirring chants of hymns and mantras with the fragrance of incense filling the air.
 When viewed from a boat in the river, the sunset aarti prayer ceremony with chants and large oil lamps is a truly magical sight: The twirling of the lamps’ flames reflecting in the water makes the holy river come alive.
 Varanasi is also renowned for its rich tapestry of music, arts, crafts, and education.

 Bathing an elephant at one of the many elephant camps in Kerala.
-Sure, it’s hokey, but it’s a ton of fun.
+Sure, it may feel a bit touristy, but it’s a ton of fun.
 Be forewarned that you’ll get drenched when the elephant sprays you with a trunk full of water that comes out with the force of a fire hose.

 Bragging rights

-Sanjay can arrange for you to spend time with nomadic tribes in a remote part of Rajasthan’s Thar Desert known as Jamba.
-The Bishnoi follow an offshoot of Hinduism that promotes environmental stewardship and has allowed them to live in this arid region since the 15th century.
-Around September and March you may also catch the migration of more than 30,000 demoiselle cranes heading to or from Mongolia.
+Sanjay can arrange for you to spend time with the nomadic Bishnoi tribes in the remote Jamba region of Rajasthan’s Thar Desert.
+The Bishnoi practice an offshoot of Hinduism that promotes environmental stewardship and has allowed them to live in this arid region since the 15th century.
+Engaging with the Bishnoi offers insights into a way of life that focuses on the preservation of all living things, traditional crafts, and a deep respect for nature.
+From October to February, you may also catch the migration of more than 30,000 demoiselle cranes heading to or from Mongolia.

 How to spend a lazy Sunday

 Enjoy a treatment at an Ayurvedic spa.
-Though ayurveda is really a multi-day, holistic healing system, you can still get a taste of this ancient philosophy during a single session.
+Though ayurveda is really a multi-day, holistic healing system, you can get a taste of this ancient philosophy during a single session.
 The Jiva spas at the Taj group’s top-end hotels all maintain high standards of service.
+The Oberoi spas also offer a broad range of services that blend traditional Ayurvedic practices with contemporary wellness treatments.

 Where to Stay and What to Eat